Dash-Industry-Forum/dash.js/src/streaming/c2pa/README.md

   awaits a track's own init promise before validating that track's first media segment, so this doesn't race — but any change to `handleSegment`'s dispatch order should keep that invariant.
+- **A stripped or corrupted C2PA box reads as "never signed"**: `@svta/cml-c2pa` throws for both a plain init segment with no C2PA data and one whose C2PA box is present but malformed, with no stable, documented way to tell them apart (only the exception's free text message differs, which is not a contract we build behavior on).
+An attacker who strips or corrupts the init segment's C2PA box therefore downgrades that track to "non-C2PA" rather than surfacing as tampered.
+This is a known limitation of the current threat model, not something dash.js can currently close on its own.